 While choosing the right storage method is essential, proper care and maintenance are equally important.
 Here are some tips to help you maintain your card collection’s condition:

-• Handle with Clean Hands: This one should be obvious, but always wash your hands thoroughly before handling cards to prevent oil and dirt transfer.
+- Handle with Clean Hands: This one should be obvious, but always wash your hands thoroughly before handling cards to prevent oil and dirt transfer.
+Gloves are another option for keeping oils and dirt away from your cards.

-• Avoid Direct Sunlight: Store your cards in a cool, dark place to prevent fading or damage from Ultraviolet rays.
+- Avoid Direct Sunlight: Store your cards in a cool, dark place to prevent fading or damage from Ultraviolet rays.
 UV-protected holders can help preserve your collection, but understand that none of these block 100% of UV rays.
 Pay attention to your room too, because some types of lighting can also give off UV rays.

-• Regulate Humidity and Temperature: Extreme humidity can cause cards to warp or develop mold.
+- Regulate Humidity and Temperature: Extreme humidity can cause cards to warp or develop mold.
 Use dehumidifiers or moisture-absorbing products to maintain optimal humidity levels.
 Extreme heat or cold can lead to warping, cracking, or adhesive issues with storage materials.
 Keep cards in a climate-controlled environment.

-• Buy Supplies From Trusted Companies: You spend time and money on your collection.
+- Buy Supplies From Trusted Companies: You spend time and money on your collection.
 Now is not the time to skim on the supplies.
-Make sure you buy from reputable companies like BWC and Ultra Pro, and carefully examine the product before buying.
+Make sure you buy from reputable companies like BCC and Ultra Pro, and carefully examine the product before buying.
 Putting a card in the wrong holder may ruin it over time due to UV light or chemical reactions.
 Check for UV protection, PVC-free and acid-free materials.

 Conclusion